Holf/weduc-timetable-extractor/README.md

 **Be wary of accidentally committing security-sensitive credentials** that might be present in `config.ini`.

 _(The `.gitingore` file should prevent this but it is worth reiterating, nevertheless.)_

+## Why was this written?

+Viewing a timetable in Weduc requires you to log on and then carry out a few navigation steps to get to the correct screen.

+Viewing events in Google Calendar (or the calendaring system of your choice) is usually just a matter of getting your phone out of your pocket and opening the calendar app.

+I wrote this because it makes it quicker and easier to provide an answer when my kids say "Dad, what lessons do I have today?"

+### A chance to play with Python

+I wanted a project with a little bit of depth to help me learn some Python.

+I am a fairly seasoned developer in other languages but am relatively new to Python.
+I have tried to be [pythonic](https://en.wikipedia.org/wiki/Zen_of_Python), where I can, but there will undoubtedly be areas in this project where I have failed.

+I have learnt a lot doing this, though, and really enjoyed it.
+I am starting to get what all the fuss is about with Python.